ppkantorski/Ultrahand-Overlay/README.md

 3. After installing Ultrahand Overlay, a new folder named `ultrahand` will be created within the root config folder on your SD card (`/config/ultrahand/`) along with a `config.ini` file containing various Ultrahand settings.
 4. Launch `Ultrahand` similarly to `Tesla Menu` with your specified hotkey.
 A new folder will be made (`/switch/.packages/`) containing your base commands in the root `config.ini` file.
 5. Place your custom `config.ini` package file in the ultrahand package directory (`/switch/.packages/YOUR_PACKAGE/`).
 This file will contains the commands for your custom Ultrahand package.
-6. Your commands will show up on the packages menu within Ultrahand.
+6. Your commands will show up on the packages menu within `Ultrahand`.
 You can click A to execute any command as well as click X to view/execute the indivicual command lines written in the ini for execution.

 For additional assistance with custom packages, feel free to checkout the [Ultrahand Overlay Wiki](https://github.com/ppkantorski/Ultrahand-Overlay/wiki).